Insuring a pickup truck that is used for business or commercial purposes is different than insuring a personal pickup truck.

-To get the best possible deal on insurance for your pickup, it is helpful to educate yourself on what affects premium amounts, noting what you can and cannot change.
+To get the best possible deal on insurance for your pickup, it's helpful to educate yourself on what affects premium amounts.
+Some things you can change, while others, you can't.

-Step 1: Keep in mind the specifics of your truck and your driving habits.
-Know that the type of truck, what the truck is hauling, and how much the truck is driven will all contribute to how much you end up paying.
+Keep in mind the specifics of your truck and your driving habits.
+Know that the type of truck, what the truck is hauling, and how much the truck is driven.
+These will all contribute to how much you end up paying.

 A pickup that hauls locally in a rural area will probably receive a lower rate than a pickup that hauls across a wide regional area or in a more urban setting.